markjrieke/2024-potus/README.md

 - Set state bubble color and summary bar fill based on a continuous gradient scaled by candidate probability of winning.
 - Added linked interactivity between map and bar.
+- Updated css to `cursor:pointer` when hovering over the map/bar to more intuitively suggest that users can click and be taken to the state pages.

 ### 2.4